Grand Golf Experiences in New Zealand

 While the golf lovers in your party play award-winning courses, you can relax in luxurious spas, enjoy exquisite 5-star dining, explore the diverse landscapes on nature walks, and simply escape day-to-day life in New Zealand’s expansive oasis.

-One absolute must-do while you are staying here is the scenic nature walk to view kiwi birds in the wild.
+While you are staying here, one absolute must-do is the scenic nature walk to view kiwi birds in the wild.
 They will roust these sleeping birds from a nap, and you can hold them in your hands!
 They are the cutest things.

 A sister property of Cape Kidnappers, this is another of my favorite golf courses and luxury lodges in New Zealand.
 Some would say this is the grandest of the grand lodges in New Zealand.
 Like Cape Kidnappers, the award-winning Kauri Cliffs golf course is also consistently ranked in the top 100 courses in the world.
-Hugging the west coast of the North Island in the Bay of Islands, the golf course overlooks the absolutely breathtaking Cavalli Islands and Cape Brett; 15 holes have spectacular views of the Pacific Ocean, 6 of which are played alongside cliffs that plunge to the sea.
+Hugging the North Island’s west coast in the Bay of Islands, the golf course overlooks the absolutely breathtaking Cavalli Islands and Cape Brett; 15 holes have spectacular views of the Pacific Ocean, 6 of which are played alongside cliffs that plunge to the sea.

 With sweeping views of the Pacific Ocean, The Lodge at Kauri Cliffs entices at every turn.
 With a world-class spa, stunning infinity pool, three private swimming beaches, two tennis courts, mountain bikes, horse riding, fishing, and more, you’ll be able to explore this beautiful and remote area at any level of activity.

-Fun tidbit: This course played host to the 2003 “Shell’s Wonderful World of Golf” match, a made-for-TV event between Fred Couples and Michael Campbell.
+Fun tidbit: This course hosted the 2003 “Shell’s Wonderful World of Golf” match, a made-for-TV event between Fred Couples and Michael Campbell.
 Eighteen months later, Campbell went on to win the 2005 U.S. Open—with one of my best mates as his caddy!

 For the golfers, the Jack Nicklaus-designed Kinloch golf course takes full advantage of its unique natural landscape, creating a beautiful course that presents challenges for players of all skill levels.
 The design and layout certainly remind me of some of the great Scottish links courses.
 Nicklaus’ successful design was based on the premise that the natural flora must still flourish in the area.
 It’s beautiful, serene, and a joy to play.
 I truly love this course.